 - How to Structure Your Dog’s Diet

 Why Your Dog Has an Upset Stomach

 An upset stomach is a general term for many digestive issues in dogs that are not chronic.
-If your dog has diarrhea, vomiting or nausea much too often, then you'll first need to confirm that he is not suffering from any other serious health condition.
+If your dog has diarrhea, vomiting or nausea very often, then you'll first need to confirm that they are not suffering from any other serious health condition.

-Stomach upset is a symptom of both minor and severe health problems.
+A dog's stomach upset can be a symptom of both minor and severe health problems.

 If your pooch has upset stomach and exhibits symptoms only occasionally, or if you have taken him to the vet and you know that he doesn’t have any other problem, then he is probably having an upset stomach, which is usually caused by something your dog ate that didn't agree with him.
 This is where proper diet and knowing what to feed dog with upset stomach will help you fix the problem, or alleviate the symptoms.